Raffaello/sdl2-vga-terminal/README.md

 there are 5 pipelines, 1 for each OS and one dedicated to "Analysis", plus 1 for matrix build.

-- the CI pipelines related to each OS are building multiple times based on the below matrix.
+- The CI pipelines related to each OS are building and generating the artifacts.

+  Only Linux is not runnig the tests due to missing video driver on CI.

-  The result of the tests are published in Azure Devops as well through `ctest -T Test` flag.
+  The test results are published in Azure Devops through `ctest -T Test` flag.

-- the Analysis pipeline is analyzing the code, generating coverage and publish to codecov and SonarCloud
+- The Analysis pipeline is analyzing the code, generating coverage and publish to codecov and SonarCloud.
-- the Matrix pipeline is an overkill so it is just triggered manually when required.
+- The Matrix pipeline is an overkill so it is just triggered manually when required.

-The Matrix build is reflecting this table:
+  It is reflecting this table:

 | FLAGS\OS             | Windows            | Linux              | macos              |
 |:--------------------:|:------------------:|:------------------:|:------------------:|